SynBioExplorer/ColonyClicker/README.md

 3. Annotate each image by clicking on colonies to count them.
 4. Navigate between images using the "Next" and "Previous" buttons.
 5. Once finished, click "End Session & Save All" to save the annotated images.
+The annotated images will get saved with annotations and the CFU count in the title, e.g. picture_24CFU.png

 ## License